jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 momentum of open projects, in the way that conventional software languages do, with a one (or perhaps two) compilers and associated tooling such as debuggers and program analysers.
-Such a fragmented ecosystem inevitably has a larger variability in precisely how features of the Verilog language are implemented and which features are not supported, particularly since there is no standard synthesizable subset.
-Consequently, engineers using Verilog/HDLs with proprietary EDA tools do so conservatively, sticking to a lowest common denominator of the language features (within their chosen synthesizable subset), to ensure compatibility and good results.
+Such a fragmented ecosystem inevitably has a larger variability in precisely how features of SystemVerilog language are implemented and which features are not supported, particularly since there is no standard synthesizable subset.
+Consequently, engineers using SystemVerilog/HDLs with proprietary EDA tools do so conservatively, sticking to a lowest common denominator of the language features (within their chosen synthesizable subset), to ensure compatibility and good results.

-### Coding style

-Good coding style can help achieve better results in synthesis and simulation, as well as producing code that contains less errors and is understandable, reusable, and easily modifiable.
-Many of the observations in this note relate to coding style.
+<a name="guidance" class="anchor"></a>
 ## Overview

 This note records rules, conventions and guidance for writing SystemVerilog